telerik/xaml-docs/controls/raddiagram/howto/radin-shape.md

 position: 12
 ---

-# Place Rad Controls in Diagram Shapes
+# Place RadControls in Diagram Shapes

 This tutorial demonstrates how to use {% if site.site_name == 'WPF' %}__UI for WPF__{% endif %}{% if site.site_name == 'Silverlight' %}__UI for Silverlight__{% endif %} in the content of a __RadDiagramShape__ component.